xxuejie/ckb-native-build-sample/README.md

 Tests is supported in different levels:

 * Rust crates can have their own unit tests, see `crates/big-cell-fetcher` for an example.
 * Individual contracts are also organized as plain Rust crates, they can have unit tests in their own crates as well.
+See `contracts/loads-of-hashes` for an example.
 * At workspace level, we also have a crate for higher level testing, see `tests` for details.

 As all Rust crates here are organized in a unified workspace, a single command can fire up all the tests here: